 Below are more specific images size guidelines you should follow:

-- Twitter is unique in that it uses a 2:1 aspect ratio for displaying its cards.
+Twitter is unique in that it uses a 2:1 aspect ratio for displaying its cards.
 In most cases, this will not affect photos cropped at the default dimensions.
 However, if you use the default dimensions there will be a very small amount of the image cropped from the far left and right sides.
-Try to avoid images where key text or elements are on the far sides if you are sharing to Twitter (and you should be!)
+Try to avoid images where key text or elements are on the far sides if you are sharing to Twitter.

 Any Further Questions?